INSTRUCTIONS FOR AUTHORS

 Banking details will be provided on invoices sent out to authors.

-WAIVER POLICY- We look favourably on articles from developing nations being published for free.
-Authors may write to us to ascertain who qualifies.
+FEE WAIVER POLICY- We look favourably on articles from developing nations being published for free.
+To qualify for this waiver policy, authors may write to us.

-The Harvard referencing style is used for this journal.
+The APA referencing style is used for this journal.

-There are often minor variations in style of Harvard articles you read.
-This must not be a source of concern-simply submit your article as per the requirements and guidelines stated below
+There are often minor variations in style of APA articles you read.
+This must not be a source of concern; simply submit your article as per the requirements and guidelines stated below.

 When using the work of any other writer/s in articles submitted, you need to provide correct references, no matter whether you paraphrase the work or quote from it.
 References need to be provided according to the clearly defined reference style stated below and this must be applied consistently throughout the article.